-Our pharmaceuticals management processes ensure that all medicines are procured, stored and dispensed in accordance with the Medicine Act 1968 and is in line with all regulatory and professional guidelines.
+Our pharmaceutical management processes ensure that all medicines are procured, stored, and dispensed in accordance with the Medicine Act 1968 and is in line with all regulatory and professional guidelines.

-The Spencer Private Hospitals complies with NMC guidelines for the administration of medicines, and we have an annual competency and calculation assessment of all our registered staff that administer medications.
+Spencer Private Hospitals complies with NMC guidelines for the administration of medicines, and we have an annual competency and calculation assessment of all our registered staff that administer medications.

 The pharmaceutical arrangements of all our hospitals are inspected by the Care Quality Commission to ensure adherence to regulations related to Medicines Management.
-The Spencer Private Hospital actively participates in national reporting procedures for any adverse occurrences relating to medicines to support continuous monitoring and learning.
+Spencer Private Hospital actively participates in national reporting procedures for any adverse occurrences relating to medicines to support continuous monitoring and learning.

 These are reported within our Clinical Governance Framework, which ensures we continuously train and assess the competency all our staff and improve patient safety.

-In addition to our robust internal processes, we are also working together with NHS England and the Central Alerting System to simplify and increase reporting, improve data report quality, maximise learning and guide practice to minimise harm from medication errors by:
+In addition to our robust internal processes, we are also working together with the NHS to simplify and increase reporting, improve data report quality, maximise learning and guide practice to minimise harm from medication errors by: